RocketChat/handbook/onboarding/README.md

 - Select and copy the template signature <a href="email-signature.html" target="_blank">here</a>
 - Paste the template in the signature settings of your email
 - Change the texts with your infos (don't forget to change both, text displays and links)
+- Send a test email to a teammate to confirm that your signature appears correctly